 Definition of psychobiology in English:

-The branch of science that deals with the biological basis of behaviour and mental phenomena.
+The branch of science that deals with the biological basis of behavior and mental phenomena.

 - Rea's research examines the psychobiology and neuropsychology of post-traumatic stress disorder and the effects of stressful early-life experiences on brain development and function.